+- Describe the state/territory's training and TA efforts for providers in identifying and serving children and their families experiencing homelessness (relates to question 3.2.2).
 Through DCYF's coaching framework, providers serving children receiving subsidy have access to an Early Achievers coach.
 The state's pre-service requirement Child Care Basics incorporates an intro to serving homeless children and their families and the content is also available in an online stand-alone module for all to access.
-This allows for providers and coaches to both be trained on serving children experiencing homelessness and for that learning and implementation of practice to happen within the coaching framework of the state's QRIS system.

-b.
-Describe the state/territory's training and TA efforts for Lead Agency (or designated entity) staff in identifying and serving children and their families experiencing homelessness (connects to question 3.3.6).
+This allows for providers and coaches to both be trained on serving children experiencing homelessness and for that learning and implementation of practice to happen within the coaching framework of the state's QRIS system. - Describe the state/territory's training and TA efforts for Lead Agency (or designated entity) staff in identifying and serving children and their families experiencing homelessness (connects to question 3.3.6).

 The training opportunities for providers are also open to staff.
 We have an established Learning Management System that hosts trainings for agency staff to learn about the same practices and content that providers learn about for serving children and families experiencing homelessness.
-DCYF eligibility workers also have access to this training module.

-Further, DCYF contracts with Child Care Aware (CCA) to identify and assist families experiencing homelessness with application assistance and case management.
+DCYF eligibility workers also have access to this training module. experiencing homelessness with application assistance and case management.
 CCA attended a 2021 eligibility supervisor meeting to provide additional training on eligibility determination under the McKinney-Vento homelessness definition, and homelessness factors.
 Child care subsidy staff also receive regular trainings on these topics via staff meetings, and the eligibility desk aid includes example scenarios demonstrating these topics.
 Finally, all staff must go through child care core training of which homelessness training is part.